czubik8805/django-markupmirror/docs/usage.rst

     parameter called ``request``, then any ``request`` passed into ``__call__`` will be passed into those methods.

+    And if they take a parameter called ``model_instance``, then when they are called due to saving a model, the instance being saved will be passed in as ``model_instance``.

 It may also have a ``requires`` field that is either a single string or an iterable of strings.
 Each string must be a dot seperated import path to some library that is required for the conversion to work.